Holiday provider On The Beach flags costs from Thomas Cook collapse

-(Reuters) - Package holiday provider On The Beach (OTB.L) said on Monday it would book a one-time charge for the year as it makes alternate arrangements for passengers affected by the collapse of travel firm Thomas Cook (TCG.L).
+Sept 23 (Reuters) - Package holiday provider On The Beach said on Monday it would book a one-time charge for the year as it makes alternate arrangements for passengers affected by the collapse of travel firm Thomas Cook.

 On The Beach, which did not specify the amount of the charge, had already warned on profit in August as it was hit by a sharp fall in the pound.